 Openness and Accountability

-Principle: The GRASS committee leads the organisation in being transparent and accountable.
-The constituted group is open in its work, unless there is good reason for it not to be (i.e. GDPR, commercially sensitive information, etc).
+Principle: The GRASS Committee leads the organisation in being transparent and accountable.
+The GRASS constituted group is open in its work, unless there is good reason for it not to be (i.e. GDPR, commercially sensitive information, etc).

 Rationale: The public’s trust that a community group is delivering public benefit is fundamental to its reputation and success, and by extension, the success of the wider sector.
 Making accountability real, through genuine and open two-way communication that celebrates successes and demonstrates willingness to learn from mistakes, helps to build this trust and confidence and earn legitimacy.